Kunal-Attri/ELO-Rating/README.md

 - $L$ can be set to 16, and can be varied as well.
 - This method is less intuitive, but gives much more control and predictability of the ratings.
+- Using this, maximal change that a rating can have is $K + L$.